 Oxycodone and aspirin tablets are contraindicated in patients with known or suspected gastrointestinal obstruction, including paralytic ileus.

 The oxycodone in oxycodone and aspirin tablets may cause spasm of the sphincter of Oddi.
 Opioids may cause increases in serum amylase.
-Monitor patients with biliary tract disease, including acute pancreatitis for worsening symptoms.
+Regularly evaluate patients with biliary tract disease, including acute pancreatitis for worsening symptoms.

 Do not abruptly discontinue oxycodone and aspirin tablets in a patient physically dependent on opioids.
 When discontinuing oxycodone and aspirin tablets, in a physically dependent patient, gradually taper the dosage.
 Rapid tapering of oxycodone and aspirin in a patient physically dependent on opioids may lead to a withdrawal syndrome and return of pain (see DOSAGE AND ADMINISTRATION, DRUG ABUSE AND DEPENDENCE).

 Oxycodone and aspirin tablets may impair the mental or physical abilities needed to perform potentially hazardous activities such as driving a car or operating machinery.
-Warn patients not to drive or operate dangerous machinery unless they are tolerant to the effects of oxycodone and aspirin tablets and know how they will react to the medication (See PRECAUTIONS: Information for patients).
+Warn patients not to drive or operate dangerous machinery unless they are tolerant to the effects of oxycodone and aspirin tablets and know how they will react to the medication (see PRECAUTIONS: Information for Patients/Caregivers).

 Oxycodone and aspirin tablets are contraindicated in patients with known hypersensitivity to oxycodone or aspirin, and in any situation where opioids or aspirin are contraindicated.